 The Batch Process action enables you to execute a single module multiple times.
-This can be particularly useful, for example, in generating personalized documents for a list of individuals with a single click.
+This is particularly useful for generating personalized documents, sending automated emails, or processing multiple items from a collection.

 Run Module on Collection action is now called Batch Process action